mosem/tfilm/README.md

 ## Train the Model

-Run the following command from root direcotyr to train audiotfilm model.
+Run the following command from root direcotry to train audiotfilm model.

 ```
 python src/run.py train \